aws-samples/email-response-automation-comprehend/README.md

 - AWS CLI and AWS CDK installed installed and configured with Access Key ID and Secret Access Key with access to AWS CloudFormation to create resources in your AWS account
 - Python3-pip installed in you terminal or any IDK

+### Note: Amazon Comprehend is not available in us-west-1.
+So please choose other regions to deploy your stacks.

 ## Steps to deploy the project
 1. Clone the repository.